What Makes Studying Math at LVC Special?

 As a graduate of our mathematics program, we know you’ll succeed because of your outstanding technical, critical thinking, and communication skills.

 Your abilities to conquer technical material, analyze and solve complex problems, and communicate important results to a wide variety of audiences will impress colleagues and employers alike.

 Recent LVC graduates work as security engineers, data scientists, programmers, analysts, and researchers for organizations like Elsevier, The Hartford, Mercer, Aetna, and Hershey Medical.

 Others have pursued advanced degrees in mathematics, physics, and actuarial science at The University of Colorado at Boulder, the University of Pittsburgh, Lehigh University, and elsewhere.

 Meet Our Graduates

-• Aubrey Heilman ’14 shines as senior data scientist for The Hartford, thanks to her experiences with mathematical modeling.
+- Aubrey Heilman ’14 shines as a senior data scientist for The Hartford, thanks to her experiences with mathematical modeling.